Kate Pang

-Acting career
+Career

 Pang was a model in Taiwan before going into acting.
-She impressed during her audition and was given a contract with MediaCorp.
+She impressed during her audition and was given a contract with Mediacorp.
 Since giving birth to her son in 2014, she has put her career on hold.

 Pang is also brand ambassador of Dyson Vacuum Machine (2015), Maxi-Cash: Le Gold (2016) and Maggi Oat Mee (2017).

-Pang left MediaCorp on 31 October 2017 with her husband, Andie Chen, but still continues to act and host.
+Pang left Mediacorp on 31 October 2017 with her husband, Andie Chen, but still continues to act and host.

-Social media

-When Kate Pang and Andie Chen revealed that they were getting married, the Singapore Entertainment Circle coined the term “Kandie” for the couple.